inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 that is aligned with DataCite's Metadata Schema v4.x with minor additions and modifications.

-!!! info "Datacite references"
+!!! info "DataCite references"

-    This document refers to Datacite schema properties for the reader's convenience (e.g., "*2.
+    This document refers to DataCite schema properties for the reader's convenience (e.g., "*2.
 Creator* in DataCite").
-The corresponding Datacite document can be found under <https://schema.datacite.org/>.
+The corresponding DataCite document can be found under <https://schema.datacite.org/>.
 The currently supported version is [v4.3](https://schema.datacite.org/meta/kernel-4.3).

 ## Top-level fields